-On the last track, we discussed the consequences of badly executed hospitalization such as: a feeling of isolation; a discharge without being truly cured of the dilemma; and belittling the self-injurer.
+In the last section, we discussed the consequences of badly executed hospitalization such as: a feeling of isolation; a discharge without being truly cured of the dilemma; and belittling the self-injurer.

 She stated, "Before I self-injure, I am usually in so much pain emotionally.
 I feel helpless, hopeless, upset, and anxious.
 I really do not consider anyone around me.
 During the act itself, I feel completely numb, or I feel so much physical pain that I overpower my emotional pain.
 After the episode, I feel relieved, as if I have released some tension.
 My blood shows me I am still a human being."
 To account for her actions, Katie labels her self-mutilation as "delicate self-cutting."